August Meitzen: Biography

 He was born in Breslau (now Wrocław, Poland) and educated at Heidelberg and Tübingen.
 He was a prominent member of the Statistical Bureau, and in 1875 was made an associate professor of political sciences (Staatswissenschaften) at the University of Berlin (honorary professor from 1892).
+Between 1889 and 1891, he advised Max Weber in his completion of his post-doctoral habilitation, a thesis that Weber titled Roman Agrarian History and Its Significance for Public and Private Law.

 Works

 His contributions to the science of statistics include: